TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 The *ESP32 module* (depending on type, either with a PCB antenna or an IPX antenna jack) occupies about half of the PCB surface area.
 Toward the inner side, there is unused space unless your breakout board uses the larger *WROVER* module, which includes additional *PSRAM*.

 <img src="images/esp32_devkitc_v4_module_t.png" width="40%" height="40%" />

+> [!NOTE]
+> Some vendors have utilized the wasted space and shifted the entire ESP32 module on the PCB, making additional room for the PCB antenna that otherwise sticks out and enlargens the footprint.

 ### USB Connector